 Graduate Cooperative Education

 - Apply knowledge and skills in new, authentic contexts.

 - Integrate and use the deepened knowledge and skills in your academic programs.

-- Reflect on and articulate how you used your knowledge and skills, how you gained new knowledge and skills, and how “theory and practice” work together.
+- Reflect on and articulate how you used your knowledge and skills, how you gained new knowledge and skills, and how theory and practice work together.

-Northeastern provides a broad-based network of support that helps students prepare for and get the most from co-op, including an academic advisor, a co-op coordinator and if applicable, a global co-op coordinator.
-Your co-op coordinator will guide you through the co-op process and help to identify various positions that best match your skills and career interests.
+Northeastern provides a broad-based network of support that helps students prepare for and get the most from co-op, including an academic advisor, a co-op coordinator, and if applicable, a global co-op coordinator.
+Your co-op coordinator will guide you through the co-op process and help you identify various positions that best match your skills and career interests.
 After you’ve completed your co-op assignment, you will be asked to reflect upon your experience and explain how it integrates with your classroom studies.
 The reflection process may include a variety of options such as one-on-one meetings with your co-op coordinator, writing assignments/or presentations, and online reflections throughout your co-op.

 Johnson & Johnson

 If you are an employer and would like to learn more about the engineering co-op program, visit our Employer page.

 The information below is meant as a guide to help COE graduate students understand the co-op process.
 If you have specific questions related to co-op, please contact your specific department using the email addresses below.